CroisetEric/srsp/README.md

 #### Folder definitions
 ##### System folders
-In the chapter [[#Configure Docker]] you are able to define a different storage folder for the docker installation.
+In the chapter [#Configure Docker](#Configure Docker) you are able to define a different storage folder for the docker installation.
 This enables you to keep all relevant docker data on a secured nas attached over nfs and run the containers on a small and efficient virtual machine.

-Therefore all the folders under "#SOFTWARE CONFIGURATION FOLDER VARIABLES" in the [[srs.env|env file]] could also be defined to be on the nas storage, which facilitates a future migration and mitigates the damage caused by the failure of the virtual machine.
+Therefore all the folders under "#SOFTWARE CONFIGURATION FOLDER VARIABLES" in the [env file](srs.envl) could also be defined to be on the nas storage, which facilitates a future migration and mitigates the damage caused by the failure of the virtual machine.

 ###### Example
 *srsp* = SonarrRadarrSabnzbdPlex